pranavansiva30/wavesdev-eks/README.md

 #Apply the service manifest to your cluster.
 kubectl apply -f eks-sample-service.yaml

-#View all resources
+#View all resources that exist in the eks-sample-app namespace.
-kubectl get all
+kubectl get all -n eks-sample-app

+#View the details of the deployed service
+kubectl -n eks-sample-app describe service eks-sample-service

+#remove the sample namespace, service, and deployment with the following command.
+kubectl delete namespace eks-sample-app